CalMatters/covid-19-california-hospitalizations-data/README.md

 3. **Positive ICU:** Total number of lab-tested positive COVID-19 patients in intensive care.
 4. **Suspected Positive ICU:** Total number of intensive care patients that have symptoms consistent with COVID-19 with test results pending

 The state data relies on local hospitals to disclose numbers.
 On any given day, the percentage of hospitals reporting daily hospitalization numbers varies.
 The state reports both the number of responding facilities and the number of licensed beds reflected in the data.
 With that in mind, there could likely be more patients than what is being reported on any given day.
+Also, the patient numbers are not cumulative and update day-to-day as the state releases updates.

 If you have any questions about this dataset, [feel free to contact us](mailto:john@calmatters.org).